-The following table lists all the drinking water contaminants that we tested for during the 2019 calendar year.
+The following table lists drinking water contaminants that we tested for and were detected during the 2024 calendar year.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
-Unless otherwise noted, the data presented in this table is from testing done January 1 through December 31,
+Unless otherwise noted, the data presented in this table is from testing done January 1 through December 31, 2024.

-2019.
 The state requires us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of the data, though representative of the water quality, is more than one year old.